 At the choice of the individual shmirah coordinator, shift length can range from one hour up to 24 hours.
 Because Austin Shmirah's shomrim are volunteers, coordinators are encouraged not to exceed a shift length of 2.5 to 3 hours.

 In individual cases, the coordinator and shomer may agree to start or end a shift at a time that doesn't match the schedule.
 This is typically done to accommodate Shabbat observance or to give full shmirah to a deceased who will leave the funeral home after the last shift ends.
 You are not obligated to extend your shift if it’s not convenient for you.

 What is the role of the Congregational Shmirah Coordinator?

 Each member congregation handles the needs of its own deceased, with help from shomrim from across the community.
 To ensure each congregation’s autonomy and to guard against any one congregation’s becoming the “little red hen,” each congregation appoints one or more in-house coordinators.

 The primary support person for all Congregational Shmirah Coordinators is the Area Coordinator.
 Please feel free to contact her (Main Menu->Contact Us) to discuss any aspect of your role as Congregational Shmirah Coordinator.

 The primary roles of the Congregational Shmirah Coordinator include:

-- Create an entry on the “Take a Shift” page for each deceased served through the congregation
+- Create a Shmirah schedule for each deceased served through their congregation

-- Communicate with shomrim and funeral homes as needed to ensure optimum shift coverage, personal safety, and building security
+- Communicate with shomrim and funeral homes as needed to ensure optimal shift coverage, personal safety, and building security

 - Consult with the Area Coordinator as needed